 The poll finds that, while a plurality of Americans ultimately view the bailouts as having helped the United States, they also see the bailouts similarly to other subsidies or preferential treatment that benefits the politically well-connected.
 When asked whether they thought TARP was at all like other forms of government-provided financial support to companies, such as state and local subsidies for professional sports stadiums and Amazon’s proposed second headquarters, 57 percent of respondents said that the bailouts were similar to this type of support.

-“More than two thirds of Americans thought that these bailouts would lead to more government support and preferential treatment for failing businesses and that companies would take advantage of this expectation for a handout,” said William Ruger, vice president for research and policy at the Charles Koch Institute.
+“More than two thirds of Americans thought that these bailouts would lead to more government support and preferential treatment for failing businesses and that companies would take advantage of this expectation for a handout,” said William Ruger, vice president for research and policy at Stand Together Trust.
 “Ten years after the bailouts, Americans are still deeply divided about whether they were harmful or helpful.
 But it looks like Americans are worried government is creating a system of winners and losers.”